oliviaisarobot/coding-cheatsheets/PHP/basics.md

 `method_exists($obj, methodstring);`
 boolean, method exists on an object

-### INHERITANCE
+### Inheritance

 `class Something{}`
 `class Another extends Something{}` class inherits from the class it extends

 -prefix: *final*: indicates that a certain variable or function cannot be overridden by children or subclasses